3dcitydb/web-feature-service/README.md

 3DCityDB Web Feature Service Interface
 ======================================

+> [!NOTE]
+> This repository hosts the 3DCityDB v4 Web Feature Service.
+Although 3DCityDB v5 is now available, 3DCityDB v4
+> remains stable and operational.
+However, it is in **maintenance mode**, meaning no significant new features are
+> planned, though existing bugs will continue to be addressed.
+Development is now focused on 3DCityDB v5, and we recommend
+> upgrading to benefit from new features and improvements.
+Please refer to the [3DCityDB v5 user manual](https://3dcitydb.github.io/3dcitydb-mkdocs/)
+> for more information.

 The OGC Web Feature Service (WFS) interface for the 3D City Database enables web-based access to the city objects stored in the database.
 WFS clients can directly connect to this standardized and open interface for requesting 3D content across the web using platform-independent calls.
 Users of the 3D City Database are therefore no longer limited to using